awsdocs/amazon-rds-user-guide/doc_source/CHAP_GettingStarted.CreatingConnecting.Oracle.md

 The basic building block of Amazon RDS is the DB instance\.
 Your Amazon RDS DB instance is similar to your on\-premises Oracle database\.

 **Important**
-Before you can create or connect to a DB instance, you must complete the tasks in [Setting up for Amazon RDS](CHAP_SettingUp.md)\.
+Before you can create or connect to a DB instance, make sure to complete the tasks in [Setting up for Amazon RDS](CHAP_SettingUp.md)\.

+There's no charge for creating an AWS account\.
+However, by completing this tutorial, you might incur costs for the AWS resources that you use\.
+You can delete these resources after you complete the tutorial if they are no longer needed\.

-In this topic, you create a sample Oracle DB instance\.
-You then connect to the DB instance and run a simple query\.
+In this topic, you create a sample Oracle DB instance and connect to it\.
 Finally, you delete the sample DB instance\.

 ## Creating a sample Oracle DB instance<a name="CHAP_GettingStarted.Creating.Oracle"></a>